 - Helps with the compilation of the Referee's report. - Calculates the race and penalty points for the individual races.
 If these points are calculated by computer, it is the TD's duty to re-check the points and to confirm their accuracy with his personal signature.
-Above all he checks the correct use of the corresponding F value for each event - Presents properly submitted protests to the Jury for decision. - Signs the official result lists provided by the race secretary and gives the authorisation for the award ceremony. - Completes the TD report, including any supplementary reports and is responsible for their dispatch within three days to the FIS and other appropriate recipients. - Presents to the FIS any applicable proposals for changes in the competition rules on the basis of practical experience at the event in question.
+Above all he checks the correct use of the corresponding F value for each event.

+- Presents properly submitted protests to the Jury for decision. - Signs the official result lists provided by the race secretary and gives the authorisation for the award ceremony. - Oversees the electronic transmission and Timing Report (TDTR) xml files and completes his TD Report online immediately after the event.
+He must also check that the results are correct on the FIS website.
+For more information see Rules of the FIS Points. - Presents to the FIS proposals for changes in the competition rules on the basis of practical experience at the event in question.